 5. Go to the “Paired Bluetooth devices” option.
-This option will list all the available speakers that your Google Home device can connect to.
+This option wist all the available speakers your Google Home device can connect to.

 When your Google home app recognizes the “Sound & Motion” device, select the “Pair Bluetooth speaker” button.
 Find your speaker and pair it.

-Afterward, Google Home recognizes Bluetooth speakers as the default speaker to use if someone asks it to play music over a PA system.
-If someone activates Google Home and tells it to play music, the sound will go through a paired Bluetooth speaker if it’s switched on.
+Afterward, Google Home recognizes Bluetoakers as the default speaker if someone asks to play music over a PA system.
+If someone activates Google Home and tells it to play music, the sound will go through a paired Bluetooth speaker if it’s head-on.

-Allow yourself to become the stellar construction worker you always wanted to be.
-You can connect multiple devices, which means you can provide your entire home with a great listening experience.
+Allow yourself to become the stellar construction worker you always wanted to be providing devices, which means you can provide your entire home with a great listening experience.
 This option is an exquisite way for you to bring your music everywhere.

 Now, what are Google devices?
-Well, at last count they had dozens of them available to purchase through the various online stores, and people all over the world have saved a lot of money on purchases by visiting these sites.
+Well, at last count, they had dozens of them available to purchase through thE worldwide stores, and people worldwide have saved a lot of money on purchases by visiting these sites.

-If you’re a regular user of Google products and you have several Google Home devices in your home, then I think it would be a great idea for you to connect each of them to a separate Bluetooth speaker.
-By doing this, your multi-room system will enjoy the audio from all of your compatible devices.
+If you’re a large user of Google products and have several Google Home devices, it would be great to connect each of them to a separate Bluetooth speaker.
+By doing this, your multi-room will enjoy the audio from your compatible devices.

-First, use the instructions above to pair your Google Home device with a Bluetooth speaker.
-If you haven’t already done so and if you haven’t already done so, go through the process outlined in this document to connect your smartphone or tablet to your Home device’s wireless network.
+First, use the instructions above to pair your Google Home device with the speaker.
+If you haven’t done so and haven’t already done so, go through the process outlined in this document to connect your smartphone or tablet to your Home dev wireless network.

 1: Launch the Google Home app.